Title Banner

 Root Derived Nutrient Deficiency + Bad Root Environmental Conditions

-I am most inclined to believe or at least support further exploration of the first table, so I present the findings and references here that support it.
+I am most inclined to believe or at least support further exploration of the first table, so I present links to tables that I made of the findings and references that support it.
 Special thanks to fiverr.com researcher fitgem.

 References